MAHABHARATA: THE WAY OF LIFE

 Since ancient times, countless decisions are made under the weight of traditions and orthodox social values.
 A man of his verbatim, Bhishma respected and firmly believed in traditions and was not happy with certain decisions made by Pandavas.
 He knew the secret of Kunti’s illegitimate son but kept silent to preserve the honor of Hastinapura.
 Bheema’s marriage to demoness was partially approved by him as the feelings in the relationship were pure and it was Bheema’s duty to protect the alone lady.

 In those days, the practice of niyoga existed but widow re-marriage was something no one even dared to imagine.
-Arjuna, his favourite, married the widowed naga princess, the news came as a terrible shock to his valiant heart.
+Arjuna, his favorite, married the widowed naga princess, the news came as a terrible shock to his valiant heart.

-Krishna’s convinces that Draupadi’s marriage to five brothers is a result of Shiva’s boon and Bhishma accepts the unusual marriage.
-But incidents like these continue, Vatsala eloping with Abhimanyu on her wedding day, humilitating the groom; Bhishma considers such acts as a threat to the royal traditions and culture.
+Krishna convinces that Draupadi’s marriage to five brothers is a result of Shiva’s boon and Bhishma accepts the unusual marriage.
+But incidents like these continue, Vatsala eloping with Abhimanyu on her wedding day, humiliating the groom; Bhishma considers such acts as a threat to the royal traditions and culture.
 In comparison, no Kauravas disobeyed the royal traditions and cultural values making him feel close to the royal palace.

 There is more to live for Bhishma!

 Knowing Dhritarashtra’s blind love towards his son, Bheeshma could have taken the reins of decision-making but he remained a silent witness to every injustice suffered by the Pandavas.
-The kurushektra war is the price of all such silence.
+The Kurukshetra war is the price of all such silence.